 Tear Stains: Around four weeks of age your puppy will begin teething.
 During this time the tears in your puppy's eyes start having a higher acid content which can result in tear stains.
 This is not noticeable if your puppy is dark in color.
 A lighter puppy may start to show a tear stain in the corner of it's eyes.
 This is temporary, and will fade as your puppy grows.

-Food: We feed our puppies Diamond Puppy.
+Food: We feed our puppies ValuPak (purple bag).
 We will send a small bag home with you.
 If you decide to change to another brand, please mix the food slowly so your puppy can adjust easily.
 Failure to do so can result in an upset stomach, diarrhea, or even blood in its stool.

 Feeding Schedule: 8-16 weeks feed 1/4 cup three times a day.
 17 - 52 weeks feed 1/2 cup twice a day.